 A Classic Dolly Solo Album

 As for the Bob Ferguson-produced album bearing the song's title, it's more than just another case of a classic single paired with a handful of forgettable cover songs.
-Instead, Parton's takes on Bobby Braddock and Curly Putman co-write turned Tammy Wynette classic "D-I-V-O-R-C-E," Jeannie C. Riley's Tom T. Hall-penned hit "Harper Valley PTA" and Porter Wagoner's "The Carroll County Accident" tease her future greatness.
+Instead, Parton's takes on the Bobby Braddock and Curly Putman co-write turned Tammy Wynette classic "D-I-V-O-R-C-E," Jeannie C. Riley's Tom T. Hall-penned hit "Harper Valley PTA" and Porter Wagoner's "The Carroll County Accident" tease her future greatness.
 Beyond the covers and a contemporary classic, opening track "Fresh Out of Forgiveness" made enough of a mark to be covered by Rhiannon Giddens for her Tomorrow is My Turn album.
 Throw in the humor of "He's a Go Getter," the underrated honky-tonk vibes of "Mama, Say a Prayer," John D. Loudermilk composition "It's My Time" and the sense of wonder captured in "Little Bird," and you've got a classic Parton album.

 To sum up the song's greatness, it serves as an elevator speech for Parton.
-It tells a true rags to riches story of someone with the generous heart to fight poverty on behalf of the people of Tennessee.
+It tells a rags to riches story of someone with the generous heart to fight poverty on behalf of the people of Tennessee.